Entanglement structures from modified IR geometry: Modifying IR geometry

 We now illustrate a geometrical method to determine the critical length $L_c(x)$.
 As shown in figure \ref{Lc}, the modified IR region is denoted by the upper region bounded by the red curve.
 We could have two green dashed horospheres tangential with each other and both tangential to the edge of the IR region.
 A horosphere is a set of points that are equidistant (at diverging distances) from a point $O$ on the conformal boundary in hyperbolic space.
 In Poincare coordinates, a horosphere is a round shape that is tangential to the conformal boundary at point $O$.
 In figure \ref{Lc}, we have the length of $\Gamma_{AM}$ equal to $\Gamma_{AC}$, and the length of $\Gamma_{MB}$ equal to $\Gamma_{BD}$ from the definition of a horosphere.
 Note that, as we have explained, in the hyperbolic extremal IR region, the length of geodesic $\Gamma_{CD}$ tends to zero.
 Thus, we only need to consider the length of the purple curves after the phase transition.
 Therefore, with the length of the blue curve $\Gamma_{AM}+\Gamma_{MB}$ equal to the sum of the lengths of the purple curves $\Gamma_{AC}+\Gamma_{BD}$, the distance between their intersections on the boundary $|AB|$ is the critical distance at this location.

 The RT surface of a boundary subregion with a length greater than the critical length will extend through the IR region.
 Without loss of generality, when the critical length $L_c(x)$ is a constant function, \ie{} the boundary of the IR region is given by $r=$constant, the RT surface after the phase transition will be two straight lines $\theta=\theta_0$ and $\theta=\theta_0+\frac{L}{l_{S^1}}$.
 The holographic entanglement entropy will not increase further as one enlarges the length of the boundary subregion $L>L_c$ after the phase transition as the lengths of the purple curves are all equal when $L_c$ is constant.
 The fact that the entanglement entropy reaches its saturation value at $L=L_c$ indicates that no long-range entanglement between boundary degrees of freedom at a distance $L>L_c$ exists while only short-range entanglement between degrees of freedom $L<L_c$ near the edge of the boundary subregion contributes to the entanglement.
-We will provide proof to this conclusion based on the conditional mutual information between subregions in the next section\footnote{ If $L_c(x)$ varies with $x$, the holographic entropy might increase or decrease with the increasing of $L$, but the same physical interpretation can be made, noting that the length scale longer than which the entanglement vanishes also varies with location.}.
+We will provide proof to this conclusion based on the conditional mutual information between subregions in the next section\footnote{ {If $L_c(x)$ varies with $x$, the same physical interpretation can be made in this more general case.}}.

 The radius\footnote{The center of a horosphere is located on the conformal boundary.
 The radius of a horosphere is defined as the distance between a point on the horosphere and its center, represented by the length of the purple curves in figure \ref{Lc}.} of the horosphere tangential to the edge of the IR region holds specific physical significance.
 It represents the entanglement wedge cross section, half of the mutual information and the squashed entanglement (as described in \cite{Umemoto_2018}) between boundary subregions $A$ and $B$ on their respective left and right sides, with each subregion's length exceeding the critical length $L_c(x)$.